noahcoad/open-url/README.md

 - __delimeters__
   + characters at which auto-expansion of selected path stops, e.g. ` \t\n\r\"',*<>[]()`
   + the default settings are Markdown friendly
+- __web_browser__
+  + the browser that Open URL uses to open new tabs; must be a string [from this list](https://docs.python.org/3.3/library/webbrowser.html)
+  + if you use an empty string, the "default browser" will be used
+  + if you choose a browser that's not installed on your machine, Open URL will complain
 - __web_searchers__
   + if your selection isn't a file, a folder, or a URL, you can choose to pass it to a web searcher, which is just a URL that searches for the selected text
   + example: `{ "label": "google search", "url": "http://google.com/search?q=", "encoding": "utf-8" }`